cawfree/react-native-pure-data/README.md

 This will enable **hot loading**, so you can modify your patches even whilst they're being rendered by the app.

+After making this change, you'll need to **restart the bundler.**

 ### 3. Runtime Specific

 #### 3.1 iOS

-After installing, you should quit the Metro Bundler if it's already running and enter your app's `/ios` directory.
+After installing this library, you'll need reinstall the iOS cocoapods.
+First, enter your app's `/ios` directory.
 Then use:

 ```bash
 pod install # update cocoapods
 cd ..
 react-native run-ios
 ```

 #### 3.2 Android

-Once the library is installed, quit the Metro Bundler (if already running) and finally call:
+Finally, you'll need to reinstall the app:

 ```bash
 react-native run-android